malafoss/no80/README.md

 Options:
 ```
   -a           Append path from the http request to the redirected URL
   -h           Print this help text and exit
+  -m PATH URL  Redirect path matching with PATH to URL
+  -s PATH URL  Redirect path starting with PATH to URL
+  -r PATH URL  Redirect path starting with PATH to URL appended with the rest of the path
   -p N         Use specified port number N (default is port 80)
   -P           Redirect permanently using 301 instead of temporarily using 302
   -q           Suppress statistics
 ```

+With _-P_ option, no80 will make permanent http redirects using [301](https://en.wikipedia.org/wiki/HTTP_301) and without _-P_ option using [302](https://en.wikipedia.org/wiki/HTTP_302).

 Example 1: